Cuber01/FakeOS/FakeOS/Filesystem/sys/themes/README.md

 You need to edit non-color values to include " at the end.

+You need to edit all thing.x or thing.y to thing.X and thing.Y respectively.

+This script is mostly a dev tool, hence why it is so poor.

 # Credits

 retroDark - https://github.com/ocornut/imgui/issues/707#issuecomment-252413954

 lightGreen - https://github.com/ocornut/imgui/pull/1776

 charcoalGray - https://github.com/ocornut/imgui/issues/707#issuecomment-463758243

 yetAnotherDark - https://github.com/ocornut/imgui/issues/707#issuecomment-512669512